 Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback what types of investments make sense to improve equity. (pg.
 12) Agencies and communities will need to strike a balance between affordability programs and the kinds of strategies that can best increase access to opportunity, mode shift, improve community health/safety, or other desirable outcomes. (pg.
 12) resources should be provided to lower income communities and neighborhoods that are in the vicinity of roadways being considered in pricing scenarios.
 Some potential resources for these communities should include introducing programs to dedicate pricing revenues to affordability programs for low-income auto-users, public transit improvements, and bicycle and pedestrian improvements in communities faced with heavy congestion and health disparities. (pg.
-21) Per RCPS - define community broadly when pricing impacts region and state Per RPCS/ERP - we will never know all before operations - need ongoing monitoring and ability to adjust - not all can be done with modeling/data in advance Per ERP - consider impacts regionally in addition to direct local impacts; agree with need to support most directly impacted communities □ Equity □ Safety ☑ Climate ☑ Mobility Transportation Demand Management Policies (3.11)• Policy 1 - Expand use of pricing strategies to manage travel demand on the transportation system in combination with adequate transit service options.• Table 3.10 Examples of TSMO strategies and investmentsThe policy further defines the suite of pricing strategies as involving "the application of market pricing (through variable tolls, variable priced lanes, area-wide charges or cordon charges) to the use of roadways at different times of daythis strategy manages peak use on limited roadway infrastructure by providing an incentive for drivers to select other modes, routes, destinations or times of day for their travels.
-Reducing discretionary peak hour travel helps the system operate more efficiently improving mobility and reliability of the transportation system while limiting vehicle miles traveled and congestion-related auto emissions"The policy also discusses ODOT work on congestion pricing at the time of the 2018, ODOT conducted a feasibility analysis to explore the options available and determine RCPS Congestion pricing can be used to improve mobility and reduce emissions.
+21) Per RCPS - define community broadly when pricing impacts region and state Per RPCS/ERP - we will never know all before operations - need ongoing monitoring and ability to adjust - not all can be done with modeling/data in advance Per ERP - consider impacts regionally in addition to direct local impacts; agree with need to support most directly impacted communities □ Equity □ Safety □ Climate □ Mobility Transportation Demand Management Policies (3.11) Policy 1 - Expand use of pricing strategies to manage travel demand on the transportation system in combination with adequate transit service options.
+Table 3.10 Examples of TSMO strategies and investments The policy further defines the suite of pricing strategies as involving "the application of market pricing (through variable tolls, variable priced lanes, area-wide charges or cordon charges) to the use of roadways at different times of daythis strategy manages peak use on limited roadway infrastructure by providing an incentive for drivers to select other modes, routes, destinations or times of day for their travels.
+Reducing discretionary peak hour travel helps the system operate more efficiently improving mobility and reliability of the transportation system while limiting vehicle miles traveled and congestion-related auto emissions" The policy also discusses ODOT work on congestion pricing at the time of the 2018 RTP's publication: Through the end of 2018, ODOT conducted a feasibility analysis to explore the options available and determine how congestion (value) pricing could help ease congestion in the greater Portland area.
+Oregon's House Bill 2017, also known as Keep Congestion pricing can be used to improve mobility and reduce emissions.
 This study demonstrated how these tools could work with the region's land use and transportation system. (pg.
 84) projects and programs need to conduct detailed analysis to show how to: maximize benefits (mobility, shift to transit, less emissions, better access to jobs and community places, affordability, and safety) address negative impacts (diversion and related congestion on nearby routes, slowing of buses, potential safety issues, costs to low-income travelers, and equity issues). (pg.
 84) Expert Review Panel Incentivize mode shift.
 All aspects should be part of this, including use of revenues.
-Provide and fund alternatives to driving Commuter credits Use revenues to provide funds for transit passes Ideas for alternatives to driving and vehicle ownership that could be subsidized Cash on transit card, EV carshare, including to affordable housing sites Transit passes Discounted rideshare rides Table 3.10 - may need to be updated with new technology ERP - all good ideas April 20, 2022 congestion in the greater Portland area.
-Oregon's House Bill 2017, also known as Keep WC-4
+Provide and fund alternatives to driving Commuter credits Use revenues to provide funds for transit passes Ideas for alternatives to driving and vehicle ownership that could be subsidized Cash on transit card, EV carshare, including to affordable housing sites Transit passes Discounted rideshare rides Table 3.10 - may need to be updated with new technology ERP - all good ideas Table 3.10 - may need to be updated with new technology ERP - all good ideas